reactabular/reactabular/docs/search/customizing.md

 Besides the search API itself, you are going to need some way to handle the user input.
 The following implementation tracks the search query and provides it through the `onChange` prop.
-You can consume it from there and plug it into the search algorithm to filter data.
+You can consume it from there and plug it into the search algorithm to filter rows.

 ```jsx
 /*